potatolondon/MashedPotato/README.md

 # Mashed Potato

 A script that monitors your directories and minifies any JS or CSS it finds.
-Requires Python 2.5+, no Python 3 support yet.
+Requires Python 2.7+, no Python 3 support yet.

 GPL v2 license.

+## Requirements

+If you're on a Mac, you'll want to have https://github.com/malthe/macfsevents installed.
+This allows MashedPotato to get notified of changed files, without having to manually poll.

 ##  Usage